 The building of The Romanian Peasant Museum is located in Piata Victoriei in Bucharest, right next to “Grigore Antipa” Museum of Natural Sciences and the Museum of Geology.

 In 1912, within the precincts of the former Mint Building and the Mavrogheni Palace, the foundation of the “Museum on the Road” was laid, meant to “honor our ancestors’ art in a home that is worthy of its significance”, as it had been written in the document signed by King Carol I and buried under the foundations.

-Architect Nicolae Ghika-Budești, a brilliant representative of the national architecture school, was invested with the high responsibility of the project and supervision of the work.
-In keeping with the option expressed by ethnographer Alexandru Tzigara-Samurcaș, who was also the museum director, the architect had the task of erecting “a palace of the earthly art”, similar in shape and disposal of the volumes to the monastic buildings.
+Nicolae Ghika-Budești, a brilliant representative of the national school of architecture, was invested with the responsibility of the project and supervision of the work.
+In keeping with the option expressed by ethnographer Alexandru Tzigara-Samurcaș, who was the museum’s director, the architect had the task of raising “a palace of the vernacular art”, similar in shape and arrangement to the monastic buildings.

 the loggia, as well as the handrail, the carved-in elements and the elegant silhouette of the central tower with its top balcony recalling the bell-towers of old monasteries, bestow upon this building the well-pondered sumptuousness of a real palace of the arts.